kdang243/CourseTrackerJava/README.md

 somewhat of a chore.
 I think it would be useful to have a program that keeps track of all my courses and tells me my current grades correctly so I could accurately reflect on my progress.

+## User Stories

+*User Stories Week 1*
+- As a user, I want to be able to create a new term with corresponding courses
+- As a user, I want to be able to create components for a course (with the weight of it in a course).
+- As a user, I want to be able to add new assignments to each components in a course.
+- As a user, I want to be able to add new grades for each assignments.
+- As a user, I want to be able to view courses that I have in the term.
+- As a user, I want to be able to see my grade in the course so far.